yaseminsabeva/leisurely-server/README.md

 ## About Implementation

+- React frontend
+- Express backend
 - A document based database hosted on MongoDB Atlas.
 - JWT for authentication.
-- Netlify for Frontend deployment.
+- Netlify for frontend deployment.
-- Render for Backend deployment.
+- Render for backend deployment.

 ## What could be next?